The Morse Transform for Discrete Shape Analysis: Experiments

-Modifying the Morse transform to record the Morse data of the critical \textit{and} non-critical vertices or randomly selecting vertices degrades the performance of the feature (see Figures~\ref{fig:dude_diverse_auroc_alternate_line} and \ref{fig:muv_auroc_alternate_line}), which empirically justifies the Morse-theoretic approach of focusing on critical vertices.
+Our plain Morse method is robust to positional noise as adding mean-zero Gaussian perturbations to the molecular point clouds does not substantially affect the performance of the classifier until the standard deviation of the noise is large (see Appendix~\ref{appendix:noise}).
+Moreover, modifying the Morse transform to record the Morse data of both the critical \textit{and} non-critical vertices or randomly selecting vertices degrades the performance of the feature (see Fig.~\ref{fig:dude_diverse_auroc_alternate_line} and \ref{fig:muv_auroc_alternate_line}), which empirically justifies the Morse-theoretic approach of focusing on critical vertices.